sumborwonpob/mtofalib/README.md

 # mtofalib
-ROS2 Package for 3D-2D correspendance orientation calibration of Multi-zone ToF distance sensor (mtof) and a Monocular Camera.
+ROS2 Package for 3D-2D correspendance orientation calibration of a Multi-zone ToF distance sensor (mtof) and a Monocular Camera.

 ## Method

 A low-cost multi-zone time-of-flight distance sensor, such as VL53L5CX or VL53L8CX, has a very limited resolution of up to 8x8 pixels.
 Which made it very difficult to accurately estimate the relative pose when used in conjunction with a monocular camera.
+By attaching the sensor to a camera, slight orientation misalignment of the mtof sensor and the camera is unavoidable and leads to significant misalignment in 3D-2D projection of the mtof zone centers in the image.

 Existing calibration methods for pattern-based depth cameras or time-of-flight depth cameras are not applicable for such a low resolution.
-By attaching the sensor to a camera, slight orientation misalignment of the mtof sensor and the camera is unavoidable and leads to significant misalignment in 3D-2D projection of the mtof zone centers in the image.
+An alternative approach is to use a second global shutter NIR/IR camera with high FPS to directly detect the mtof's emitted infrared light and find it's homography in the target camera.
+However, it requires an additional camera and also require additional extrinsic calibration between the targeted camera and the said camera.
+The position offset of the two cameras also results in some degree of 3D-2D coressondance error.

-This calibration method exploits a calibration target with a specific shape but easy to replicate with basic materials such as cardboard boxes and a paper-printed AR markers.
+This calibration method exploits a calibration target with a specific shape but easy to replicate using basic materials such as cardboard boxes and a paper-printed AR markers.
 The angle calibration is calculated from 3D-2D correspondence between the pose of the board in the image estimated by AR markers and the pose of the board estimated from depth data acquired from mtof.

 ## Calibration target